 1. Set a budget

 An RV is a significant purchase.
 On the low end, you can find a towable pop-up camper type for as low as $5,000.
 High-end RVs can cost more than $1 million.
-Before you start shopping, it’s important to figure out what you want in an RV and what you can reasonably afford.
+Before you start shopping, figure out what you want in an RV and what you can reasonably afford.

 First, consider how large you need the RV to be — a small camper is less expensive and easier to park, but it may not be the right choice if you have a large family.

-Repayment terms are also an important factor when developing your budget.
+Repayment terms are also important when developing your budget.
 On average, RV loan terms range from one to 20 years.
 Make sure you’re comfortable with the monthly payments before you sign up.
-A 10-year loan will have higher monthly payments, but you’ll pay off the loan faster.
+A 10-year loan will have higher monthly payments, but you’ll pay the loan off faster.
 A 20-year loan is more affordable on a month-to-month basis but will ultimately cost more in interest.

 Takeaway: When creating your RV budget, remember that there’s far more to the cost of the vehicle than the sticker price.